 How to install

-After ConceptDraw STORE and ConceptDraw PRO are downloaded and installed, you can install the Rapid UML solution from the ConceptDraw STORE.
+After ConceptDraw STORE and ConceptDraw DIAGRAM are downloaded and installed, you can install the Rapid UML solution from the ConceptDraw STORE.

 To make sure that you are doing it all right, use the pre-designed symbols from the stencil libraries from the solution to make your drawings look smart and professional.
 Also, the pre-made examples from this solution can be used as drafts so your own drawings can be based on them.
 Using the samples, you can always change their structures, colors and data.